-Similarity Awareness allows students of all ages to see that disabilities are an important part of our society and should be embraced and understood.
-Through group discussion, books, and videos, a sense of community is established between people with disabilities and the non-disabled world.
+Similarity Awareness allows students of all ages to see that people with disabilities are an important part of our society and should be embraced and understood.
 The goal of the program is to give students, teachers and administrators the tools to discuss and explore the similarities we all share, regardless of ability.

 For more information or to reserve a presentation contact: Reilly Murphy at 603-862-0070 or by e-mail at Reilly.Murphy@unh.edu.